 Department of Transport and Main Roads

-Prior to joining TransLink, Neil was the Chief Executive and Director-General of Merseytravel, the transport authority for Merseyside in the north of England.
+Prior to joining TransLink, Neil was one of the United Kingdom’s (UK) most senior public transport executives.
+He was Chief Executive and Director-General of Merseytravel, the transport authority for Merseyside in the north of England.

 In this role, he was responsible for some 200 million passenger journeys every year by train, bus and ferries and the two Mersey Tunnels.
 He is credited for reversing the fortunes of Merseytravel, which is now recognised as one of the best transport authorities in the UK.

 Neil has served as a Trustee of Museums and Galleries of Merseyside, a member of the British Transport Police Authority and an Integrated Transport Commissioner.